 C is a processor-oriented programming language; it is easy to execute and understand.
 C became quite famous at that time because it was reliable, simple and easy to use.

-Though C was quite efficient and successful programming language, the complexity of the program was seeking more efficient language to solve problems.
+Though C was a quite efficient and successful programming language, the complexity of the program was seeking more efficient language to solve problems.
 When we write a program in C, it has a limit, such as a maximum of 25000 lines of code, beyond which it can not handle the complexity.
 But writing and managing large programs was a demand at that time.
 So a new concept came.

 C++ came with object-oriented programming features.
 C++ is the extension of C language which has been used extensively.
 It is a powerful modern language that includes the power and simplicity of C and the characteristics of OOP.
 C++ provides more functional software benefits than C.